Singapore company de-registration in 2023

 Steps to strike off a Singapore company

-Healy Consultants Group PLC will efficiently ensure all ACRA criteria for striking off a company are satisfied.
+Healy Consultants Group will efficiently ensure all ACRA criteria for striking off a company are satisfied.
 These are:

 - Our Client accurately and completely discharges their annual legal and compliance, accounting and tax obligations.
 This includes i) submitting an up-to-date financial statement showing zero assets/liabilities in the balance sheet and ii) applying to the Inland Revenue Authority of Singapore (IRAS) for a corporate tax return submission waiver (if eligible).